Set up launch agent

 The Launch agent can build images using [Docker](https://docs.docker.com/) or [Kaniko](https://github.com/GoogleContainerTools/kaniko).

-The builder type can be controlled by the `builder.type` key in the launch agent config to either `docker`, `kaniko`, or `noop` to turn off build.
-By default, the agent helm chart sets the `builder.type` to `noop`.
-Additional keys in the `builder` section will be used to configure the build process.
+Control the builder type with the `builder.type` key in the Launch agent config.
+Set it to `docker`, `kaniko`, or `noop` to turn off build.
+By default, the agent Helm chart sets the `builder.type` to `noop`.
+The agent uses additional keys in the `builder` section to configure the build process.

-If no builder is specified in the agent config and a working `docker` CLI is found, the agent will default to using Docker.
-If Docker is not available the agent will default to `noop`.
+If you don't specify a builder in the agent config and a working `docker` CLI is found, the agent defaults to Docker.
+If Docker isn't available, the agent defaults to `noop`.

 <Note>